 Evaluation of software development and cybersecurity programs

-This Document describes a methodology for assessing the product software and cybersecurity maturity of an organization.
-It provides the evaluators and vendors a means to determine the maturity of the organization and products/solutions being developed regardless of business sector.
-It covers the entire product system life cycle from conception to full commissioning and on to end of life.
-Its premise is an effective executive business decision to establish a comprehensive maturity model approach to cybersecurity
+This Standard provides the evaluators and vendors a method to determine the control maturity of the organization and products/solutions being developed regardless of solution vertical.
+It covers the entire product system life cycle from conception to full commissioning and until the end of life.
+It supports effective executive business decisions that establish a comprehensive maturity model approach to cybersecurity.

-This Document applies to all IoT and related products/solutions.
+This Standard is applicable to all IoT and related products/solutions.

 Notes to tables and figures are considered part of the table or figure and may be written as requirements.